-Recommendation: At the conclusion of a public hearing held on May 14, 2013, the Planning Advisory Board recommended the City Commission approve the annexation of Skyline Heights Apartments and the City-owned water tower property legally described as Tract 1 and Tract 3, Certificate of Survey 4705, and Mark 14R all located in the N1/2 NE1/4, Section 36, T21N, R3E, P.M.M.
-Cascade County, MT, subject to fulfillment of the following conditions of approval:
+At the conclusion of a public hearing held on May 14, 2013, the Planning Advisory Board recommended the City Commission approve the annexation of Skyline Heights Apartments and the City-owned water tower property legally described as Tract 1 and Tract 3, Certificate of Survey 4705, and Mark 14R all located in the N1/2 NE1/4, Section 36, T21N, R3E, P.M.M.
+Cascade County, MT, subject to fulfillment of the conditions of approval listed in the Agenda Report dated August 6, 2013 (attached).